koo5/hackery2/data/luks_integrity/README.md

+# note
+Scripts are in bash so that set -e (die on error) can be used.
+Fish does not have a reasonable equivalent..

 # luks / dm-crypt / dm-integrity ciphers benchmark.
 Reading from/writing to a ramfs mount.

 ## test machine: Ryzen 9 5900X 12-Core